Endless Possibilities for All

 about AT Australia Livable Design Display

 @ a Glance guides provide information to assist you in selecting assistive technology solutions that meet your needs.
 They offer an introduction to different types of AT and factors to consider when choosing and using AT.

 The guides feature tips and advice about a range of products that are helpful with performing everyday activities such as:

-The Everyone Connects Australia project, run by Independent Living Centre is funded by the Telstra Foundation to connect people with complex communication needs.
+The Everyone Connects Australia project, run by AT Australia is funded by the Telstra Foundation to connect people with complex communication needs.
 Valuable publications include: